iotaledger/integration-services/api/USAGE.md

 The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to authenticate at the api.

-### 2. Authenticate at the api
+### 2. Authentication and authorised an identity

+An identity can be used to authenticate a user to a number of services provided by the Bridge.
 For accessing the service at several endpoints an identity needs to be authenticated by using the public/private key pair which is generated when creating an identity.
 Endpoints which need client authentication are as following:

 - get('/users/search')
 - put('/users/user')